 As players move ahead in this involved and immersive fantasy game, they have to make certain decisions which affect the overall game play.
 Arkham Horror is the best game for adults who like role playing games, so don’t take it as another card game, though as luck would have it, an Arkham Horror card game is now available.
 Check the price – Arkham Horror.

 Cat Rescue is a fun cooperative game where players work together to rescue cats from the street or a foster home and send them to their new homes!
 Ta-Te Wu is the designer of the game and players create a 4×4 grid while drawing cards and moving cats around in the space in order to meet the criteria for a successful Cat Rescue!
 A colorful, fun, and intriguing game that feels homey, you feel good after playing because you know you’ve done good and found some adorable kittens a home.

 Play this cooperative game with friends, and work together to score points.
 Score 25+ points and you are the official Cat Whisperer, 30+ points and become the Cat’s Meow.
 Check the price – Cat Rescue.

 Pandemic Legacy and now Pandemic Legacy 2 is on everyone’s radar (with the latter recently winning the Special Prize from the Spiels des Jahres in 2018).
 The game is divided into 12 to 24 campaigns, and thus your same team of disease fighting specialists will meet as the story unfolds to play each chapter.
 In other words, you could be playing this game for half a year.
 While Legacy might have the same general storyline as Pandemic, there are twists and turns and surprises to challenge and enhance the game play.

 There is also a special narration element and feature to the game and build up over time which increases the intensity and satisfaction of playing.
-A must play, also a great family game, with a great through line and a one-of-a-kind experience.
+A must play, and one that is our our list of best family boards games, with a great through line and a one-of-a-kind experience.
 Check price – Pandemic Legacy.